djparentx/SMB-PowerUser-Settings-for-dArkOSRE/README.md

+# How to use:
 1) Place in Tools folder
 2) Run once
 3) It self deletes after successful execution

 ---

+# Features:
+- removes useless 'Nobody' folder
+- grants root privilege to all smb shares
+- optimizes SMB settings

+---

 PowerUser:
+- no root folder access
 ```ini
 # [root]
    # comment = ROOT